jenweber/the-ember-components-museum/tests/dummy/app/templates/docs/inline.md

 Inline components are more common than block components.
 Use them whenever you need to only pass a component data, and you don't need to pass in markup.

 ## Learn more

+- <a href="https://guides.emberjs.com/release/components/passing-properties-to-a-component/">Passing properties to a component</a>, from the Ember.js Guides